Dynamical Localization and Delocalization in Polychromatically Perturbed Anderson Map: Introduction

 The purpose of this paper is to give some new results and data complementary to the previous paper that have not been clearly shown yet for the localization and/or delocalization phenomena in the polychromatically perturbed AM ($M\geq2$).

 The first is the localization characteristics in the region where $\eps$ is small ($\eps<\eps_c$) and $W$ is also small.
-In the paper [II], we have already investigated the $W-$dependence of the localization length (LL) of a monochromatically perturbed AM.
+In the paper \cite{yamada18}, we have already investigated the $W-$dependence of the localization length (LL) of a monochromatically perturbed AM.
 As a result, the characteristics changes around $W\simeq W^*$.
 In this paper, we investigated changes in the LL depending on $W$ and $\eps$ in the fully localized region (corresponding to the gray region in Fig.1).
-For both regions, $W <W^*$ and $W> W^*$, the LL shows an exponential increase with respect to $\eps$, but has the parameter dependence two kinds of behavior depending on the region of the $W$, similar to the result already reported in Ref.\cite{yamada18}.
+For both regions, $W <W^*$ and $W> W^*$, the LL shows an exponential increase with concerning $\eps$, similar to the result already reported in Ref.\cite{yamada18}.
 When $W <W^*$, the LL shows the $W^{-2}-$decay, but for the region of $W>W^*$, it can be seen that the LL increases as the disorder strength $W$ increases, regardless of the number of the modes $M(\geq2)$.

 Second, in this paper, we show characteristic behavior of this system regarding LDT when the perturbation strength $\eps$ is fixed, and the disorder strength $W$ is varied along the line $L_2$ or line $L_3$.
 Let the critical disorder strength $W_c$.
 In particular, in the case of $W^* <W_c$, there is a change in the localization process (transient region of time toward the localization) at $W=W^*$ before the LDT occurs at $W=W_c$, even if LDT finally occurs due to the increase of $W$.